MaiHassann0/Landing-Page-/README.md

 ###### *JavaScript file*
 >Adding dynamic behavior to the Navbar of the landing web page by using:
-- selecting all sections and append them to fragment to overcome the reflow and rebuilt
-- using a scroll event listener to detect the section while scrolling and making smooth motion to each li item.
+-selecting all sections and append them to fragment to overcome the reflow and rebuilt -using a scroll event listener to detect the section while scrolling and making smooth motion to each li item.